• Skip to main content

 Instructions

-1. Soak flour in milk/acidic medium mixture for 12-24 hours.
+• (optional) Soak flour in milk/acidic medium mixture for 12-24 hours.
+OR skip the acidic medium and soaking and just mix your flour and water.
 Add salt and baking soda, mix well.
 Mix in eggs.
 Stir in melted butter.
 Optional- mix in add-ins.

 Use ladle to pour batter on hot buttered griddle or skillet.
 Allow to cook until air bubbles cover top of pancake and edges start to cook.
 Flip and allow to cook through on other side.